 Huntington disease affects an estimated 3 to 7 per 100,000 people of European ancestry.
 The disorder appears to be less common in some other populations, including people of Japanese, Chinese, and African descent.

 Mutations in the HTT gene cause Huntington disease.
 The HTT gene provides instructions for making a protein called huntingtin.
-Although the function of this protein is unknown, it appears to play an important role in nerve cells (neurons) in the brain.
+Although the function of this protein is unclear, it appears to play an important role in nerve cells (neurons) in the brain.

 The HTT mutation that causes Huntington disease involves a DNA segment known as a CAG trinucleotide repeat.
 This segment is made up of a series of three DNA building blocks (cytosine, adenine, and guanine) that appear multiple times in a row.
 Normally, the CAG segment is repeated 10 to 35 times within the gene.
 In people with Huntington disease, the CAG segment is repeated 36 to more than 120 times.
-People with 36 to 40 CAG repeats may or may not develop the signs and symptoms of Huntington disease, while people with more than 40 repeats almost always develop the disorder.
+People with 36 to 39 CAG repeats may or may not develop the signs and symptoms of Huntington disease, while people with 40 or more repeats almost always develop the disorder.

 An increase in the size of the CAG segment leads to the production of an abnormally long version of the huntingtin protein.
 The elongated protein is cut into smaller, toxic fragments that bind together and accumulate in neurons, disrupting the normal functions of these cells.
 The dysfunction and eventual death of neurons in certain areas of the brain underlie the signs and symptoms of Huntington disease.

 This condition is inherited in an autosomal dominant pattern, which means one copy of the altered gene in each cell is sufficient to cause the disorder.
 An affected person usually inherits the altered gene from one affected parent.
 In rare cases, an individual with Huntington disease does not have a parent with the disorder.